QubesOS/qubes-doc/managing-os/windows-appvms.md

 This package brings the ISO with Qubes Windows Tools that is passed to the VM when `--install-windows-tools` is specified for the `qvm-start` command.
 Please note that none of this software ever runs in Dom0 or any other part of the system except for the Windows AppVM in which it is to be installed.

 Before proceeding with the installation we need to disable Windows mechanism that allows only signed drivers to be installed, because currently (beta releases) the drivers we provide as part of the Windows Tools are not digitally signed with a publicly recognizable certificate.
-How to do that is explained in the `README` file also located on the installation CDROM.
+To do that:

+-   Start command prompt as Administrator, i.e. right click on the Command Prompt icon and choose "Run as administrator"
+-   In the command prompt type `bcdedit /set testsigning on`
+-   Reboot your Windows VM

 In the future this step will not be necessary anymore, because we will sign our drivers with a publicly verifiable certificate.
 However, it should be noted that even now, the fact that those drivers are not digitally signed, this doesn't affect security of the Windows VM in 'any' way.
 This is because the actual installation ISO (the `qubes-windows-tools-*.iso` file) is distributed as a signed RPM package and its signature is verified by the `qubes-dom0-update` utility once it's being installed in Dom0.
 The only downside of those drivers not being signed is the inconvenience to the user that he or she must disable the signature enforcement policy before installing the tools.

 To install the Qubes Windows Tools in a Windows VM one should start the VM passing the additional option `--install-windows-tools`: